andydlindsay/lectures/m09w23/README.md

 #### Scrum

+* Scrum is a methodology
 * Product Backlog
-  * A living document, an ordered list of what is needed to improve the topic
+  * A living document, an ordered list of what is needed to improve the product
   * This defines the goals and work of the scrum team to reach the product goal
 * Sprint Backlog
   * The list of deliverables / tasks necessary to fulfill items in the product backlog
   * Organized into groups that are deliverable within sprint-periods / sprints
 * Sprint Planning
-  * Why is the Sprint valuable?
   * What can be done during this sprint?
   * How will this get done, and by whom?
   * Set timeframe
 * Sprint Execution
   * No changes can be made that endanger the sprint and its goals
   * Quality of the product can not decrease
-  * Product backlog can be updated to reflect this development
-  * Scope is clarified with the product owner as more is learned
   * Must complete within the agreed upon timeframe, all members are accountable and help each other
 * Sprint Review
   * Look over the outcome of the sprint
   * Identify any adjustments or future developments that can improve it over time
   * Identify anything in the development process that hindered, or helped development
-  * Often around 4 hours per month-sprint (shorter sprints have shorter reviews)
 * Daily Scrum
   * Members of the team meet at expected intervals—often daily, in the morning
   * All members describe: